 Now that you’re armed with a high quality list, you turn to your email provider to prepare and send your campaign.
 Only to find out that it doesn’t let you upload or send to lists over a certain size.

 This is common.
-Most email service providers share domains across their customers, and if one customer sends to a list full of bad data and gets the domain blacklisted, that would impact all their other customers’ ability to send email as well.
+Most email service providers share domains across their customers.
+And if one customer sends to a list full of bad data and gets the domain blacklisted.
+This would impact all their other customers’ ability to send email as well.

 To get around this, you need a mass email sending platform.
 Clickback is the best tool for the job – not only does it let you upload and send to your list, it automatically performs list verification and checks when you upload it.
 There’s no need to pay for a third-party service for that all-important step.

 Every contact on your list is run through multiple filters, data and hygiene.
 Checks to remove any bad data or spam traps that could hinder your deliverability.

 Once your list is uploaded, you can begin creating your email using an easy drag-and-drop email editor (or directly in HTML if you prefer).
 There are also a number of professionally-designed templates to get you started quickly.

 As we mentioned earlier, bad content can cause your emails to be blacklisted.
 What’s “bad content”?
 There are a number of styles, formatting, links and other aspects that can cause red flags.
 Clickback checks your email content in real-time and notifies you of any words, formatting, links etc. that can cause your emails to be flagged as spam.

 When you send mass email from Clickback, it uses its own domains and IPs, so your sender reputation remains untouched.
 Even if any bad data made it through all those rigorous checks, your score is safe.

 Creating Successful Email Content